Kidnapping of Jaycee Dugard: Captivity

-Upon arriving at the Garridos's home in an unincorporated area of Antioch, the Garridos took Dugard, her head still covered with a blanket, behind their house, where they had constructed a series of dilapidated tents and sheds.
+Upon arriving at the Garridos' home in an unincorporated area of Antioch, the Garridos took Dugard, her head still covered with a blanket, behind their house, where they had constructed a series of dilapidated tents and sheds.
 Garrido placed Dugard inside a tiny shed that had been soundproofed.
 Dugard later stated in her memoir and an interview with ABC News that upon arrival, Garrido handcuffed her and left her naked in the shed, which he bolted shut, warning her that trained Doberman Pinschers outside the shed would attack her if she tried to escape.
-Right after the abduction, Garrido forced Dugard into a shower with him, which was the first time she had ever been exposed to an unclothed man.
+Right after the abduction, Garrido forced Dugard into a shower with him, which was the first time she had been exposed to an unclothed man.
 During her first week in captivity, Dugard remained in handcuffs, her only human contact being Garrido, who sometimes brought her fast food and talked to her.
 He provided a bucket for her to use to relieve herself.
 A week after the kidnapping, Garrido raped the still-handcuffed Dugard for the first time.
 He continued to rape her frequently, doing so at least once a week for the first three years of her captivity.

-At one point, Garrido provided Dugard with a television, but she could not watch the news and remained unaware of the publicized search for her.
+At one point, Garrido provided Dugard with a television, but she could not watch the news, and remained unaware of the search for her.
 Almost a month and a half after her kidnapping, by Dugard's recollection, Garrido moved her to a larger room next door, where she was handcuffed to a bed.
 He explained that the "demon angels" let him take her and that she would help him with his sexual problems because society had ignored him.
 Garrido would occasionally go on days-long methamphetamine binges he called "runs", during which he would force Dugard to keep him company by performing sexual favors and engaging in various other activities with him.
 Garrido made her listen out for the voices he said he could hear from the walls, and often professed a belief that he was a chosen servant of God.
 These binges would end with Garrido sobbing and apologizing to Dugard, alternating with threats to sell her to people who would put her in a cage.